Bricks and finance shortages frustrate British housing hopes

 The government declined to comment on its expectations for the industry.

-Housebuilding in Britain has fallen to levels not seen since the 1920s, according to property consultancy Savills (SVS.L), after the largest housebuilders, such as Persimmon (PSN.L) and Taylor Wimpey (TW.L), retrenched during the downturn to concentrate on raising profit margins rather than their sales.
+Housebuilding in Britain has fallen to levels not seen since the 1920s, according to property consultancy Savills, after the largest housebuilders, such as Persimmon and Taylor Wimpey, retrenched during the downturn to concentrate on raising profit margins rather than their sales.

 Private housebuilders completed 88,000 homes last year, well below an annual average of 115,000 over the past four years, Savills said.

-The country’s 10 biggest housebuilders, such as Barratt Developments (BDEV.L), which construct about two thirds of new homes, have not committed themselves to firm completion targets.
+The country’s 10 biggest housebuilders, such as Barratt Developments, which construct about two thirds of new homes, have not committed themselves to firm completion targets.
 However, some say they are aiming to sell 20-30 percent more homes annually in the next few years.

 Osborne and his department, the Treasury, have also not said how many more homes they want built under the scheme.
 Its second phase, in which the government will guarantee loans for people buying second-hand homes, will start in January.